Understanding Your Cost¶

-All Snowflake costs are based on usage of data storage, virtual warehouses (compute) resources, and cloud services:
+Usage of data storage, virtual warehouses (compute resources), and cloud services:

 Usage for data storage is calculated on the daily average amount of data (in bytes) stored in the system for: